-Given the limited online resources available for anatomy teaching and learning (T&L) during the pandemic, the School of Medical Sciences, USM, purchased the Complete Anatomy application, which is a cloud-based educational application that allows users, both lecturers and students, to explore the human body in intricate 3D detail.
+Given the limited online resources available for anatomy teaching and learning (T&L) during the pandemic, the School of Medical Sciences purchased the Complete

+Anatomy application, which is a cloud-based educational application that allows users, both lecturers and students, to explore the human body in intricate 3D detail.
 It is easily downloadable on personal computers and Android mobile devices via the Google Play Store.
-The School of Medical Sciences, USM, purchased a three-year subscription, which includes 20 educator licences and 600 student licences.
+The School of Medical Sciences purchased a three-year subscription, which includes 20 educator licences and 600 student licences.
 An annual subscription is necessary for student and professional licences at USD44.99 and USD119.99, respectively, at the time.
-Prior to the procurement, the students and lecturers were given access to the free trial version of Complete Anatomy, which has limited features, for two months to familiarise themselves with the application.
-During an anatomy practical session using the Complete Anatomy application, the lecturers and medical students would log into the WebEx teleconferencing application for live practical sessions.
-The lecturer would then share their interface of the Complete Anatomy application with all the students (Figure 1 [a], [b]).
-During the demonstration, the students would utilise a second device, either their tablets or mobile devices, to access the Complete Anatomy application and self-explore the content in line with the lecturer's instructions.
-In the application, all the regions of the human body, from the head to the feet, can be displayed, and anatomical images of both male and female models are available, which is useful when teaching the reproductive system.
-Each model can be rotated upwards, downwards, and sidewards to mimic an actual model that can be rotated in a student's hands.
-These models can further be magnified or moved around to allow better viewing of the structures.
+Prior to the procurement, the students and lecturers were given access to the free trial version of Complete Anatomy application,, which has limited features, for two months to familiarise themselves with the application.
+During an anatomy practical session using the Complete Anatomy application, the lecturers and medical students would log into the Webex teleconferencing application for live practical sessions.
+The lecturer would then share their interface of the Complete Anatomy application with all the students (Figures 1[a] and [b]).

-Figure 1: (a) A lecturer's view of the Complete Anatomy application (3D4Medical, Ireland) is shared on WebEx. (b) A student's view of the Complete Anatomy application is shared on WebEx.
+Figure 1: [a] A lecturer's view of the Complete Anatomy application is shared on Webex; [b] A student's view of the Complete Anatomy application is shared on Webex.